MASC Resources

 Activation/Mobilization

-Contact us when you are ready to return to KU.
-We will assist you with the readmission process in any way they can.
+To reinstate your college career after returning from a military deployment/activation, contact us when you are ready to return to KU.
+We will assist you with the readmission process in any way we can.

 Visit with your advisor or program coordinator to discuss plans for your return, i.e. retaking courses or what courses you will need to enroll in upon your return.